banneduser/et/README.md

 beam up #scotty
 ```

-ET is a framework for allowing for more communication between phones and PCs.
+ET is a framework for allowing for more effective communication between phones and PCs.
 It is also a framework for making the creation of ad-hoc computer clusters super simple.

 It currently consists of two tools:
 - beam, a tool to interact with, and exchange state with an 'upstream provider', such as a phone
 - probe, a tool to examine, create and configure an ad-hoc cluster

 I'm pretty committed to this tool, so you can expect to see commits here for... years, honestly.
 It's a long way from finished.
 You should consider the current status a definite pre-alpha.

+## Project goals

+Imagine this:

+You bought a brand new computer at the store.
+You plug your phone into it, and your computer PXE boots the Ubuntu installer off of your phone.
+It installs Ubuntu on the new machine.

+Then, like magic, your settings, desktop icons, installed programs, and files appear on the machine, all without the use of any 'cloud' service to install your settings.
+The whole time, they were all installed on your phone!

 ## Alright, how do **I** reach warp speed?